DamianZaremba/toolforge-toolforge-deploy/README.md

 ## Updating Component Versions

+### Via CI

-When a new version of a component is available, you can use the `create_upgrade_branch.sh` script to automatically create a new branch with the updated component version.
-This script will also generate a commit message detailing the version change and any associated bug fixes.
+When a new version of a component is available, [a CI job](https://gitlab.wikimedia.org/repos/cloud/cicd/gitlab-ci/-/blob/main/toolforge-cd/create_toolforge_deploy_mr.yaml?ref_type=heads) takes care of automatically creating a new branch with the updated component version.

-### Usage
+This script will also generate a commit message detailing the version change and any associated bug fixes, and open a version-bump MR.

+In case you ever need to deploy a new version of a component manually, read the next section for instructions.
+Otherwise, all that is left is testing the updated component on Toolsbeta and Toolforge before merging the version-bump MR.

+### Manual Update of Component Versions

 ```bash
 utils/create_upgrade_branch.sh <COMPONENT>